openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-The input parameter `origin` is invalid.
+The input origin parameter is invalid.

 **Possible Causes**

-1. The `origin` parameter is empty.
+1. The origin parameter is empty.
-2. The `origin` parameter is invalid.
+2. The origin parameter is invalid.

 **Resolution Steps**

 Check the input parameters.

-## 17100012 No Available WebStorage Origin
+## 17100012 No Available Web Storage Origin

 **Error Message**